Homebound Instruction Information

 10. Homebound instruction shall only occur after the regular school day unless taught by a substitute teacher.

 11. The classroom teacher’s responsibility to the student continues during homebound instruction.
-The classroom teacher shall forward assignments, books and appropriate materials to the student, through the homebound teacher as specified on the Classroom Teacher Notification form.
+The classroom teacher shall forward assignments, books and appropriate materials to the student, through the homebound teacher.

 12. Students on homebound instruction will be required to have re-authorization every 60 days.
-This is secured by the Home and School Visitor via contact with the parents and the medical practioner.
+This is secured by the Home and School Visitor via contact with the parents and the medical practitioner.

 13. Students will not be considered for homebound instruction for longer than one (1) year, unless, in the opinion of both the school physician and school psychologist, classroom attendance would be harmful to the student’s health.